michaela10c/irleed-scaling-ambiguity/README.md

 ## Notes

-- experiments follow the setup described in the report (100 seeds, 1000 iterations)
+- experiments follow the setup described in the report
+- homogeneous and heterogeneous experiments use 5000 trajectories per seed
+- epsilon-only follow-up uses 500 trajectories per seed
 - homogeneous and heterogeneous experiments disable epsilon
 - epsilon-only experiment isolates epsilon as the only source of heterogeneity
 - some seeds may fail due to numerical instability